hotwired-laravel/turbo-laravel/README.md

 Which will generate a `comments_count_post_123` ID.
 This API was borrowed from Rails.

-When you have a link or form inside a Turbo Frame, Turbo Drive will make a visit and look for matching Turbo Frame (using the ID) on the response, and only replace that portion of the current page.
+When you have a link or form inside a Turbo Frame, Turbo Drive will make a visit and look for matching Turbo Frame (using its ID) in the response, and only replace that portion of the page.
 Everything else gets to keep their current state (like other form fields, for instance).

 That's essentially what you can do with Turbo Frames.
 Turbo Drive and Turbo Frames can get you 80% there.

 ### Turbo Streams

-Sometimes you do need to update multiple different parts of your application at the same time (not just a single Frame).
-For instance, maybe after a form submission to create a comment in a post, you might want to append the comment to the comment's list and also update the comment's count.
+Sometimes you may want to update multiple different parts of your page at the same time (not just a single Frame).
+For instance, maybe after a form submission to create a comment in a post, you want to append the comment to the comment's list and also update the comment's counter.
 You can do that with Turbo Streams.
 A Turbo Stream response consists of one or more `<turbo-stream>` tags and the correct header of `Content-Type: text/vnd.turbo-stream.html`.
-If these are returned from a Turbo Visit from a controller, then Turbo will do the rest to apply your changes.
+If these are returned from a Turbo Visit, then Turbo will do the rest to apply your changes.

 A Turbo Visit is annotated by Turbo itself with an `Accept` header that indicates that you can return a Turbo Stream response.
-You can check that using the `wantsTurboStream` macro in the Request class, passing it any given Eloquent Model:
+You may check if the request accepts Turbo Streams using the `wantsTurboStream` macro in the Request class.
+And you may auto-generate the Turbo Stream response for a model using the `turboStream` macro in the Response factory (which you can use via the `response()` helper function), like so:

 ```php
 class PostCommentsController